Page contents

 Money In Greece – Cash, Cash Mooooooney

-In more regional areas, it might even be difficult to find service without cash, or if you grab a coffee – you should pay cash and not charge it.
+In more regional areas, it might not even be easy to find service without cash, or if you grab a coffee, you should pay cash and not charge it.

 The biggest reason to use money in Greece is to bargain!
 You’ll get better prices when doing your souvenir shopping.